Gotham Knights Voice Cast Officially Unveiled by WB Games Montréal

-WB Games Montréal unveiled Gotham Knights last month during DC FanDome.
+Original: WB Games Montréal unveiled Gotham Knights last month during DC FanDome.
 The reveal and gameplay trailers confirmed long-running rumors about the Bat-family’s taking center-stage, minus Batman.
 However, concrete details concerning the cast weren’t public until now.
 The development team has announced who will bring Alfred, Batgirl, Nightwing, Robin, Red Hood to life next year.
 As of now, though, there’s still no official word on who lent their talents to Batman’s voice in the original reveal trailer.

 The WB studio made a Twitter thread, which begins with the following post, showcasing each voice actor attached to the main cast of characters.

-Note: Update: The official Gotham Knights Twitter account confirmed who voiced Batman in the trailer with a funny tweet doubling down on the character being dead in the story.
-Michael Antonakos, who voiced Alexios in Assassin’s Creed Odyssey, as well as appearing in numerous other games and TV shows, did the voice of the bat-cosplaying billionaire for the Gotham Knights trailer.